 London Squared came out of a partnership between us and Future Cities Catapult to develop product ideas that would help them create, use, and share city data better.
 Key to this was the ability to compare data across all of London’s boroughs.
 Unfortunately at the moment the only way of doing that spatially was to use a geographical map . . .

-During the product development work with Future Cities Catapult, it became clear that there was a need for a way to visual data across all boroughs that did not create a visual bias due to the relative size of individual boroughs.
+During the product development work with Future Cities Catapult, it became clear that there was a need to visualise data across London that did not create a visual bias due to the geographical size of individual boroughs.

 We needed a new, non-geographic system to plot data.

-How can a city be reshaped to allow for a more even presentation of data without obliterating the forms that make it a recognizable space?
+How can a city be reshaped to allow for a more even presentation of data without obliterating the forms that make it a recognisable space?

 Squares have the added benefit of being able to contain more data.
 Unlike circles, there are enough options for spatial significance in a square – top, bottom, left, right.
 Squares have space to allow data to be separate or connected to other data.
 The squares are also a usefully small module that can be shared individually when needed, and because of their regularised and bite-size scale, they work well on small screens.

 The most basic map allows for a choropleth, or shaded cells, to show data.
-There has been minimal shuffling of the – and the placement of the river finishes this off economically.
-The basic map shows one set of data, but there are other possibilities for combining display types.
+There has been a minimal shuffling of the boroughs – and the placement of the river finishes this off economically.
+The basic map shows one set of data, but there are possibilities for combining multiple types.

-We have plenty more work to do on the amount of data that can be shown and how to show different quantities and types of data.
+We have plenty more work to do on the amount of data that can be shown.
 Watch this space.

 Source: London data store

 We’ve been building some simple tools based on London Squared.
-As a first test-case, we built a version of the London Squared map that displays photos from Instagram by borough.
-We’ve also made a simple chloropleth map generator.
-If you’re intereted in using it, get in touch!
+As a first test-case, we built a version that displays photos from Instagram by borough.
+We’ve also made a simple choropleth map generator.
+If you’re interested in using it, get in touch!